 - Thought you or a family member were in danger.

 - Experienced a severe reaction during a trauma like shaking, crying, feeling apart from your surroundings or vomiting.

 PTSD and Substance Use Disorders (SUD) both involve debilitating symptoms.
 A large number of people are affected by these disorders individually.
 However, a large number also are affected by the simultaneous occurrence of both disorders.
 When combined, these disorders can be hard for your physicians to treat and for you to cope with.
 PSTD affects about eight percent of the U.S. population at some point in their lives, reports the National Center for PTSD.

 Prevalence estimates for PTSD and SUD dual diagnosis have been extensive.
-In fact, recent estimates show that 22.4 percent cocaine dependent individuals receiving treatment also suffered with PTSD.
+In fact, recent estimates show that 22.4 percent of cocaine dependent individuals receiving treatment also suffered from PTSD.